pawel-boczarski/stagira/README.md

 This is this is necessary to specify the goal of each call.

-## Unrestricted function call in Stagyra
+## Unrestricted function call in Stagira

 The functions are called in a similar way like in C-like languages, but mutable parameters (the "matter") are clearly separated from read-only ones